uab-cgds-worthey/quac/README.md

 ## What is QuaC?

-QuaC is a pipeline, developed using snakemake, that runs several QC tools and summarizes results for WGS/WES samples processed at CGDS.
+QuaC is a pipeline, developed using snakemake, that runs several QC tools and summarizes results for WGS/WES samples processed at CGDS using internally defined QC thresholds.
 It is a companion pipeline that should be run after samples in a project are run through [CGDS's small variant caller pipeline](https://gitlab.rc.uab.edu/center-for-computational-genomics-and-data-science/sciops/pipelines/small_variant_caller_pipeline).

-**Note**: While QuaC does the heavy lifting running several QC tools, the small variant caller pipeline also runs few QC tools (fastqc, fastq-screen, picard's markduplicates).
-This setup was chosen deliberately as completely divorcing QC from small variant caller pipeline would need some tricky, unnecessary implementations.

 In short, QuaC performs the following:

 - Runs various QC tools using data produced by the small variant caller pipeline
-- Performs QC checkup based on the expected thresholds and summarizes the results
+- Performs QC checkup based on the expected thresholds and summarizes the results for easy consumption
-- Aggregates QC output produced here as well as those produced by the small variant caller pipeline using mulitqc, both at sample level and project level.
+- Aggregates QC output produced here as well as those by the small variant caller pipeline using mulitqc, both at sample level and project level

+**Note**:

+1. While QuaC does the heavy lifting in performing QC, the small variant caller pipeline also runs few QC tools (fastqc, fastq-screen, picard's markduplicates).
+This setup was chosen deliberately for pragmatic reasons.
+2. *Use QC-checkup results with extreme caution when run in exome mode.* Though QuaC can be run in exome mode, QC-checkup will still be utilizing thresholds defined for WGS data.

 ### QC tools included